franciszekadamski/star-eater/README.md

 You have inertia and in space there is no air that would slow you down.

 In config.toml you will find configurable parameters.
-If you want to load your one sky map, you can do this by editing skymap.json.
+If you want to load your own sky map, you can do this by editing skymap.json.
 Remember to disable random star generation in config.toml!

 # Build instructions